Emigration New Zealand

 Booking a New Zealand assessment or finding out more:

-To find out more about our services, simply call us on +27 (0) 202 8200.
-Alternatively, book your free initial assessment online to start the process of moving to New Zealand.
+To find out more about our services, call us on +27 (0) 21 202 8200.
+Alternatively, book a consultation call to start your immigration.

-The New Zealand investor visa offers eligible candidates from around the world the opportunity to gain residence in New Zealand.
-There are two visa options:
+The New Zealand investor visa offers eligible candidates with the financial means the opportunity to become New Zealand residents.
+There is the Investor visa and the Investor Plus visa.

 1. Investor visa

-You intend to invest NZ$1.5 million in New Zealand for 4 years.
+You intend to invest NZD1.5 million in New Zealand for 4 years.

 What are the requirements?